What

 deal.
 When standards are not followed, developers often

-re-write their own versions.
-A waste of time and leads to
+re-write their own versions of routines.
+A waste of time and

 There must be a system to Control the software.